Human rights in Thailand: Torture

 Thailand has been a signatory to the United Nations Convention against Torture since 2 October 2007.
-Section 28 of the Thai 2016 constitution states, "A torture, [sic] brutal act or punishment by cruel or inhumane means shall be prohibited."
+Section 28 of the Thai 2016 constitution states that "A torture, [sic] brutal act or punishment by cruel or inhumane means shall be prohibited."

-A bill to prevent torture and enforced disappearance was to be put before Thailand's National Legislative Assembly (NLA) in late December 2018.
+A bill to prevent torture and enforced disappearance was scheduled to be presented before Thailand's National Legislative Assembly (NLA) in late December 2018.
 The bill would criminalise torture and enforced disappearances, including during wars and political unrest.
 The draft law specified that the Department of Special Investigation (DSI) would be responsible for investigating cases of enforced disappearance and torture.
-Only in events where DSI officials are accused of such crimes would police be assigned to investigate.
-Imprisonment for five to 25 years, and/or a fine of 100,000 to 300,000 baht would be levied on guilty parties.
-Were the bill to become a law, every government agency restricting people's rights would be required to maintain a database of people whose rights are restricted, actions taken, and the disposition of their cases.
+Only in events where DSI officials were accused of such crimes would police be assigned to investigate.
+Imprisonment for 5 to 25 years, and/or a fine of 100,000 to 300,000 baht, would be imposed on guilty parties.
+If the bill became a law, every government agency restricting people's rights would be required to maintain a database of people whose rights were restricted, the actions taken, and the disposition of their cases.

-On 5 August 2021, the Thai police assaulted Jeerapong Thanapat, a 24-year-old drug suspect, during an interrogation to force him to reveal hidden methamphetamines and to pay a two-million-baht or US$60,000 bribe for his release.
-The video appears to show the director of the Muang Nakhon Sawan Province police station, Thitisan Utthanaphon widely known by the nickname "Jo Ferrari", and other police officers suffocating Thanapat with plastic bags until he collapsed and died.
+On 5 August 2021, the Thai police assaulted Jeerapong Thanapat, a 24-year-old drug suspect, during interrogation to force him to reveal hidden methamphetamines and pay a bribe of two million baht (or US$61,000) for his release.
+The video appears to show the superintendent of the Muang Nakhon Sawan Province police station – Thitisan Utthanaphon, widely known by the nickname "Jo Ferrari" – and other police officers suffocating Thanapat with plastic bags until he collapsed and died.
 The police reportedly ordered doctors at Sawanpracharak Hospital to write in a medical report that the cause of Jeerapong's death was a methamphetamine overdose.
-In June 2022, Thitisan was convicted of the suspect killing and sentenced to life in prison.
+In June 2022, Thitisan was convicted of the suspect's killing and sentenced to life in prison.

 2003 war on drugs

 The government's anti-drug war in 2003 resulted in more than 2,500 extrajudicial killings of suspected drug traffickers.
-Prison conditions and some provincial immigration detention facilities are characterized as poor.
-In 2004 more than 1,600 persons died in prison or police custody, 131 as a result of police actions.
+Prison conditions and some provincial immigration detention facilities are characterised as poor.
+In 2004, more than 1,600 people died in prison or police custody, 131 as a result of police actions.

+Summary executions occurred.
+Their innocent victims included the following people: